djtoohey/djtoohey.github.io/update.md

 * Make sure the font size is large enough to read, and that the colors don't cause eye strain.

-### Updated GitHub Profile

-* If you haven't yet, now is the time to update the following in your GitHub profile:

-    * Profile picture

-* Employers (and potential collaborators) _will_ look at your GitHub profile, so put your best face forward.

-* Follow your classmates.
-They are the beginning of your professional network and being a developer is as much about being a part of the community as it is writing code.

 ### Updated Resume

 Submit a clear, concise and compelling resume, tailored to the type of job you’re looking for.